Open and Plot Geojson files in R

 You can load it in R with:

-# Let's read the jeoJson file that is stored on the web with the geojsonio library:
+# Let's read the downloaded geoJson file with the sf library:

 That’s it!
-You now have a geospatial object called spdf.
+You now have a geospatial object called my_sf.
 I strongly advise to read this post to learn how to manipulate it.

 Just in case, here is how to plot it in base R and with ggplot2.